 The communication waiver exam is a managerial writing test and is different from the GMAT Analytical Writing Assessment, which is an academic writing test.
 The waiver exam is directly related to the kind of on-the-job writing that MBAs will encounter in their careers.
 It presents students with a communication case, in which a critical management situation requires a written, persuasive response.
 For example, students may be asked to persuade top management to keep a sales training program or to motivate an employee to improve performance.
 The exam is a timed test, in which students have four hours to read a case, write a response, and upload it to the test site.

 Responses are evaluated with the following question in mind: To what extent does this response demonstrate effective selection, development, and organization of content; control of language that enhances credibility and conveys content clearly; and employment of persuasive strategies that achieve management goals?

 The communication waiver exam is offered prior to the start of each Fall term (typically in mid-July through mid-August).
 MBA students (including Duals) may take the exam during one of these exam periods at any point in their education.
 Students may re-take the exam without penalty.
 If a student does not pass the Communication waiver exam during one of the available periods, the requirement must be satisfied with coursework.

-Students will need their uniqname and password to access the waiver exam via this website: 2012 MBA Communication Waiver Exam.
+Students will need their uniqname and password to access the waiver exam via this website.
 A practice test is available at the same location.
-While you can take the practice test at any time, the actual 2013 waiver exam will only be available from 12:01 am on Monday, July 15, until 11:59 pm on Monday, August 19.
+While you can take the practice test at any time, the actual 2015 waiver exam will only be available from July 20 (opening at 12:01 am) through August 24 (closing at 11:59 pm).

 For further details about the Communication Requirement and Communication courses, please review the Communication website.